inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

-We can run and test the application which should respond with `Hello world!` when requesting http://localhost:8080/hello:
+We can run the application which should respond with `Hello world!` when requesting http://localhost:8080/hello:

 ```plaintext
 $ mvn inverno:run